aditheking/speed-up-android/README.md

 Good thing is you can execute this script from anywhere.
 Android build system will automatically detect its process.

-And wait for around 30 minutes for this script to execute and then start your build.
+And wait for a minute for this script to execute and then start your build.
 This script might look small but would help you a lot.